unionai-oss/pandera/docs/source/scaling.rst

     4    CA    Los Angeles     20
     5    CA      San Diego     18

 Validation is then applied using pandera.
+A ``price_validation`` function is created that runs the validation.
+None of this will be new.

 .. testcode:: scaling_pandera